Pinterest is the coolest Platform…

-In order to get the best results for each and every one of us I thought I’d share everything I know about it.
+In order to get the best results, on Pinterest, for each and every one of us I thought I’d share everything I know about it.
 But more importantly, I want to share the knowledge from other blogs, Bloggers I look up to and learn from, regularly.
 Bloggers who really know their stuff and have a strategy for building their Pinterest Following through Imagery and Branding!

 I hope these tips help you as much as they’ve helped me!

 Setting up an account is quick and painless, here’s a step by step explanation from Real Simple.

 While setting up your account brand it.
 Make sure that people visiting you get a feel for who you are, make an effort to tie this social media account into your blog and other social media accounts.

 How To Brand Your Pinterest Profile from Garnishing Co.

 I need to go through and edit my Boards, I named them cute names, but I didn’t think about the Pinterest Search Engine when I named them.
 I need to use keywords that tie my Pinterest to my blog and increase the chance of my Pins to be seen in a search.

 This post may help, in fact, this site has tons of info.
 Pin Junkie; Pinterest Smart Feed: Get Your Pins Seen.
 I know there are a ton of tips in this post, work on them one at a time.

 I need to focus on putting a great description into my ALT tags and renaming my boards.
 As I add new Pins I will being putting more focus on these things.
 It makes it so much easier for someone to Pin from my site and Re-Pin my Images if I make it easy for them to do so!